 - I. It is the policy of Louisiana Healthcare Connections that open discectomy and microdiscectomy are medically necessary when meeting all of the following: - A. Age \geq 18 years; - B. Diagnosis of herniated lumbar disc; - C. Nerve root compression confirmed by imaging and one of the following: - 1.
-Unilateral radiculopathy Radiculopathy with motor deficit and one of the following: - a.
-Severe weakness in a nerve root distribution, as evidenced by: a score of ≤ 3 on the Medical Research Council 0 to 5 muscle strength scale, or the inability to ambulate: - b.
+Unilateral radiculopathy with motor deficit and one of the following: - a.
+Severe weakness in a nerve root distribution, as evidenced by: a score of <3 on the Medical Research Council 0 to 5 muscle strength scale, or the inability to ambulate; - b.
 Mild to moderate weakness in a nerve root distribution, as evidenced by a score of 3 or 4 on the Medical Research Council 0 to 5 muscle strength scale and one of the following: - i.
 Worsening weakness or motor deficit; - ii.
-Patient has failed to respond to conservative therapy, within the last year, including all of the following: - a) $\geq \frac{\sin x}{\sin x}$ weeks physical therapy or prescribed home exercise program; - b) ≥ four weeks activity modification; - c) One of the following: - b)1) Nonsteroidal anti-inflammatory drug (NSAID) or acetaminophen ≥ three weeks unless contraindicated or not tolerated; - c) ≥ six weeks activity modification; - 2) Unilateral radiculopathy Epidural steroid injection; - 2.
-Radiculopathy with sensory deficit as evidenced by pain, parasthesias or numbness in a nerve root distribution, and patient has failed to respond to conservative therapy including all the following: - a. $\geq \frac{1}{2} \frac{1}{2}$ - b. \geq four weeks activity modification; - c.
-One of the following: - b.i.
-NSAID or acetaminophen ≥ three weeks unless contraindicated or not tolerated; - c. \geq six weeks activity modification.
+Patient has failed to respond to conservative therapy including all of the following: - a) $\geq \frac{6 \text{six}}{100}$ weeks physical therapy or prescribed home exercise program; - b) Nonsteroidal anti-inflammatory drug (NSAID) or acetaminophen ≥ 3 three weeks unless contraindicated or not tolerated; - c) $\geq 6 \sin x$ weeks activity modification; - 2.
+Unilateral radiculopathy with sensory deficit as evidenced by pain, parasthesias or numbness in a nerve root distribution, and patient has failed to respond to conservative therapy including all-of the following: - a. ≥ 6 six weeks physical therapy or prescribed home exercise program; - b.
+NSAID or acetaminophen ≥ 3 three weeks unless contraindicated or not tolerated; - c. ≥ 6 six weeks activity modification. - II.
+It is the policy of Louisiana Healthcare Connections that the following minimally invasive procedures for spinal decompressionhavedecompression have not been proven superior to other existing technologies-: - A. Percutaneous Lumbar Discectomy (manual or automated [APLD] and/or MILD); - B. Percutaneous Laser Discectomy (PLD); - C. Laser-assisted Disc Decompression (LADD);